-Section \ref{subsec:Proof-of-Lemma} proves Lemma \ref{lem:SlassoError} that establishes consistency of Slasso under general mixing conditions without an explicit linear process.
-Section \ref{subsec:The-Auxiliary-Regression} includes the proofs for the results in Section \ref{subsec:The-Auxiliary-Regression} that constructs consistency of the auxiliary LASSO regression adapted for bias correction.
+Section \ref{subsec:Proofs-for-Section-1} proves the results in Section \ref{subsec:Consistency-of-Slasso} for the consistency of Slasso at the presence of both LUR and stationary regressors.
+Section \ref{subsec:Proofs-for-Section} includes the proofs for the results in Section \ref{subsec:The-Auxiliary-Regression} that constructs consistency of the auxiliary LASSO regression adapted for bias correction.
 Section \ref{subsec:Proofs-for-Section-normal} includes the proofs for the theorems in Section \ref{subsec:Asymptotic-Normality} about the asymptotic distribution of the XDlasso estimator and the order of its standard error, which determine the size and power of the XDlasso inference.